Updated: 2 days ago

-In older adults, aging may be a factor of sleep disturbances due to decreased absorption of key nutrients over time.
+In older adults, aging may be a factor in sleep disturbances due to decreased absorption of critical nutrients over time.

-Too much sensory activation before bed is a very important reason for sleeping difficulty.
+Too much sensory activation before bed is a fundamental reason for sleeping difficulty.
 This stimulation includes watching TV, using your mobile phone, or playing video games before sleeping.

-Poor eating habits can also result in sleeping disorders, such as the intake of too much caffeine, sugar, or stimulants.
+Poor eating habits can also result in sleeping disorders, such as too much caffeine, sugar, or stimulants.

 Lying on an uncomfortable mattress and pillow.